The 2020 package is a set of laws passed to ensure the EU meets its climate and energy targets for the year 2020.

-This covers the sectors not in the ETS – accounting for some 55% of total EU emissions – such as:
+These targets cover the effort sharing sectors (i.e. non-ETS and non-LULUCF) – accounting for some 60% of total EU emissions (excluding international aviation) in 2019 – such as:

-The targets differ according to national wealth – from a 20% cut for the richest countries to a maximum 20% increase for the least wealthy (although they were still projected to have to make efforts to limit emissions).
+The targets vary according to national wealth – from a 20% cut for the richest countries to a maximum 20% increase for the least wealthy (although they were still projected to have to make efforts to limit emissions) by 2020.

 Progress is monitored by the Commission every year, with each country required to report its emissions.

-These targets also vary, to reflect countries' different starting points for renewables production and ability to further increase it – from 10% in Malta to 49% in Sweden.
+These targets also vary, to reflect countries' different starting points for renewable energy production and their ability to increase it – from 10% in Malta to 49% in Sweden.

 The overall effect will enable the EU as a whole to reach: